-UUFR’s Middle School Youth Group (MSYG) for 6th-8th graders and High School Youth Group (HSYG) for 9th-12th graders meet for social activities and social action work and participate in local and regional retreats and conferences.
+High School Youth Group (HSYG) for 9th-12th graders meets for social activities and social action work and participate in local and regional retreats and conferences.
 Information about these programs is sent to parents of registered youth group teen by email.
 Most in-person activities are suspended temporarily due to COVID-19, but we are still having volunteer-led meetings.
 To find out more, click here.

-For more information about our middle school land high school youth groups, please email the Fellowship’s Youth Group Coordinator, Kathryn Kevin.
+For more information about our high school youth groups, please email Tryst Chagnon.

-If you are interested in serving as a youth group advisor, youth group coordinator, or helping to plan youth group event or conference (CON), please email the Fellowship’s Lifespan Faith Formation Director, Tryst Chagnon.
+If you are interested in serving as a youth group advisor, youth group coordinator, or helping to plan youth group event or conference (CON), please email Family Ministry Directory, Tryst Chagnon.

 Coming of Age

 Coming of Age is a program through which the Fellowship fosters the transition of its children into youth.
-The program is open to 9th graders who meet together every other Sunday morning and on the third Wednesday evening of each month from September through May.
+The program is open to 9th graders who meet Sunday mornings from September through May.
 Advance registration and year-long participation are required.

 Youth participants in the program develop a greater sense of what they believe through discussion, conversations with adult mentors who are members of the congregation, participating in group meetings, retreats and workshops, and taking an optional trip to Boston to learn more about our Unitarian Universalist history.
 At the end of the year, Coming of Age graduates are invited to sign the membership book to formally join our congregation and lead a worship service to share their credos, the personal faith statements they have developed over the course of the year.